-Background: The causes of this condition include bone spurs and issues with the shoulder acromion bone.
-This type of impingement is termed “primary external impingement” and is the most common cause of shoulder pain, accounting for 40% of shoulder disorders.
-SIS can also be caused by inadequate stabilization of the shoulder blade, compression of the rotator cuff between the shoulder and top of the arm bone, injury, or repeated trauma to the rotator cuff muscles.
+Background: The space between the arm bone (humerus) and the top of the shoulder (acromion) is called the subacromial space.
+The rotator cuff is a group of muscles that provides stability to the shoulder joint and passes through the subacromial space.
+When this space is narrowed because of spurs or an irregularly shaped shoulder acromion bone, the rotator cuff muscles can impinge on normal movement of the shoulder and cause pain.
+This type of impingement is the most common cause of shoulder pain, accounting for 40% of shoulder disorders.
+SIS can also be caused by a lack of stabilization of the shoulder blade, compression of the rotator cuff between the shoulder and top of the arm bone, injury, or repeated overuse of the rotator cuff muscles.

 Risk Factors: SIS affects athletes and persons older than 40 years.
-A rising incidence in shoulder injuries in young athletes has been documented, likely due to the increase in year-round sports.
+Lately, an increase in shoulder injuries in young athletes has been seen, likely due to the increase in year-round sports.

-Physical Exam: A physical exam will be performed to evaluate pain, weakness, muscle symmetry, stability, and range of motion.
-The neck will be examined as well as the shoulder.
-Difficulties in daily activities, especially in the elderly, should be determined, and the biomechanics of common movements of athletes and workers should be evaluated.
-Clinical shoulder pain/disability tools are available to aid in diagnosis and treatment plans.
+Physical Exam: A physical medicine and rehabilitation (PM&R) physician will perform a physical exam to evaluate pain, weakness, muscle balance, stability, and range of motion.
+The neck will also be examined to make sure it is not contributing to the shoulder pain.
+Furthermore, a PM&R physician will evaluate a patient’s ability to perform daily activities and understand the common movements of athletes and workers, also known as biomechanics.
+Clinical shoulder pain/disability tools and questionnaires may also be used to aid in diagnosis and treatment plans.

 Diagnostic Process: X-rays and MRI may be used to evaluate the cause of the syndrome or pinpoint the injury.
-Ultrasound can also be used to obtain real-time information about the severity and cause of the shoulder condition.
+A PM&R physician may also use ultrasound to obtain real-time information about the severity and cause of the shoulder condition.

 Other Resources for Patients and Families: Patients should be educated on SIS and the treatment options available.
 Patients, families, coaches, and employers should be made aware that recovery can be slow and that rushing back to participation (as in throwing athletes) can result in additional injuries.